MythFinance/docs.myth.finance/dualstake/src/how-it-works.md

 1. [minting](./mint.html) dualSTAKE (e.g. `oraALGO`) by depositing `ALGO` + `ORA`
 2. _(later on)_ [redeeming](./redeem.html) their `oraALGO` dualSTAKE tokens for `ALGO` + more `ORA`.

-Between points 1 and 2, the dualSTAKE contract would receive staking rewards from block production, which are immediately [swapped](./rewards.html) into the paired ASA, thus `oraALGO` appreciates against `ORA`.
+Between points 1 and 2, the dualSTAKE contract would receive staking rewards from block production, which are immediately [swapped](./rewards.html) into the paired ASA, increasing the `ORA` amount backing each unit of `oraALGO`.
 The amount of staked `ALGO` remains constant.

+dualSTAKE supports [farms](./farming.html), which pay out an additional amount in the paired ASA for each block produced, resulting in a higher APR.
+Farms are permissionless and can be created or extended by anyone.

 Read more about [minting](./mint.html) or navigate to a specific section using the menu.